strapi/strapi/docs/3.x.x/migration-guide/migration-guide-alpha.23-to-alpha.24.md

 Then, delete your old `plugins` folder and replace it with the new one.

+## Update custom plugin store

+If you write your own plugins please follow these instructions https://github.com/strapi/strapi/pull/2808

 <br>

-That's all, you have now upgraded to Strapi `alpha.23`.
+That's all, you have now upgraded to Strapi `alpha.24.1`.